gstoyano/target-dev.en/help/dev/before-administer/configure-authentication.md

 >[!IMPORTANT]
 >
->The Service Account (JWT) credentials describe in this article have been deprecated in favor of the new OAuth Server-to-Server credentials.
-This article will be updated in the near future.
+>The Service Account (JWT) credentials describe in this article will be deprecated in favor of the new OAuth Server-to-Server credentials.
 >
->Although the Service Account (JWT) credentials have been marked as deprecated, they will continue to work until Jan 1, 2025.
-You must migrate your application or integration to use the new OAuth Server-to-Server credential before Jan 1, 2025.
+>The Service Account (JWT) credentials will continue to work until January 1, 2025.
+You must migrate your application or integration to use the new OAuth Server-to-Server credential before January 1, 2025.
 >
->For more information and step-by-step instructions, see [Migrating from Service Account (JWT) credential to OAuth Server-to-Server credential](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/){target=_blank} in the *Developer Console* documentation.
+>For more information and step-by-step instructions to migrate your integration, see [Migrating from Service Account (JWT) credential to OAuth Server-to-Server credential](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/){target=_blank} in the *Developer Console* documentation.
+>
+>For information to set up new OAuth credentials, see [OAuth Server-to-Server credential implementation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/){target=_blank} in the *Developer Console* documentation.

-Here are the preliminary steps required to generate authentication tokens needed to successfully interact with [!DNL Adobe Target] APIs:
+Here are the preliminary steps required to generate the legacy JWT authentication tokens needed to successfully interact with [!DNL Adobe Target] APIs:

 1. Create a project (previously called integration) in the [!DNL Adobe Developer Console].
 1. Export project details to Postman.